 Halifax Community College implements the open-door policy established by the North Carolina State Board of Community Colleges.
 This policy does not impose restrictive standards for admission to the college.
 However, it does not necessarily imply immediate admission to any curriculum.
 In most programs, a placement test and a counseling interview are arranged.
 This process aids the students in evaluating their potential for success in the curriculum of their choice.
 When scores on the placement test indicate that a person is not academically ready for a particular program of study, the individual will be assisted in re-examining career aspirations.
 All applications for curriculum programs will be forwarded to the Admissions Office.

-Click here to access online or printable admissions application.
+Online or printable admissions application.

 Requirements for placement in programs are as follows: